 For the fun of it

 Just like the previous games, Trails of Cold Steel III doesn’t take itself too seriously.
-One minute you’ll be discussing secret orders and political affairs, then you’ll be taking part in a swimming competition against the principle of the school.
-Speaking of the principle, at one point you’re making your way through an air-vent (a new mechanic this time around) and she bluntly lets you know the vent is too tight because of the size of her boobs and demands you blow the wall open instead… There’s a lot of comedic moments throughout the game but also some rather dark moments which I won’t spoil for you.
+One minute you’ll be discussing secret orders and political affairs, then you’ll be taking part in a swimming competition against the principal of the school.
+Speaking of the principal, at one point you’re making your way through an air-vent (a new mechanic this time around) and she bluntly lets you know the vent is too tight because of the size of her boobs and demands you blow the wall open instead… There’s a lot of comedic moments throughout the game but also some rather dark moments which I won’t spoil for you.

-Now, in previous games, I loved the amount of DLC we got for free (as they were remastered).
+Now, in previous games, I loved the amount of DLC we got for free (as they were remastered ports).
 You got all the previously available costume and accessories as part of the base game.
 Because Trails of Cold Steel III is a new game, you don’t get anything for free – unless some come out post-launch?
 Either way, one thing I love doing is dressing up the characters so they look really silly throughout the game, making the cutscenes look bizarre and a little strange.
 In Trails of Cold Steel II, for example, the vast majority of my game was spent with Rean wearing a fake nose and moustache and everyone else had bunny ears.
-I was sad to see that nothing similar could be found in the default items you find in this game…
+I was sad to see that nothing similar could be found in the default items you get within this game…

 However, two things made me happy again.
 First of all, you can find and buy various hair dyes, allowing you to dye the hair of certain characters.
 As such, I don’t think anyone on my team had drapes matching the carpet once I hit my second run.
 The second amusing customisation was the costumes.
 Sure, there’s not a lot of them, even after finishing the game and unlocking various ones with the New Game+ costume option.
 But, one stood out – the swimsuits… Not everyone gets one, but thank god the Principle did!
 Basically, the self-acclaimed “big-breasted” Principle, who said we should blast down a wall because her boobs were too big for the air vent, is now wearing a two-piece bathing suit for the entire game (after you gain control of her).